bredelings/BAli-Phy/TODO/Unicode.md

   byte-sized runtime `Char`.
 - ASCII lexer regression tests cover character/string literals and `--` comment behavior versus symbolic operators.
+- The lexer parses decimal numeric escapes in character and string literals.
+- The lexer rejects `\&` in character literals and treats it as an empty escape in string literals.
+- `Hs::String::print()` escapes quotes, backslashes, controls, and bytes that are not safe printable ASCII.
+- String printing is byte-preserving for now: bytes greater than `0x7f` print as numeric escapes until Runtime/Text are deliberately widened.
+- Literal escape tests cover decimal escapes, `\&`, invalid scalar escapes, and the current byte-sized runtime/string guards.

 Still limited:

 - The lexer accepts only ASCII character and string literal source today.
-- `Hs::String::print()` still needs deliberate escaping for quotes, backslashes, controls, and non-ASCII/invalid UTF-8 policy.
-- The lexer does not yet parse numeric character escapes.
 - `Core::Constant` and `Runtime::Char` still store byte-sized characters.
 - `Runtime::Exp::as_char()` and related closure constructors still assume byte-sized characters.